-To the extent of the victim's cooperation and consent, College offices, including the offices of the academic deans, the Vice President of Student success, and the Dean of Students will work cooperatively to ensure that the complainant's health, physical safety, work and academic status are protected, pending the outcome of a formal College investigation of the complaint.
-For example, if reasonably available, a complainant may be offered changes to academic or working situations in addition to off campus counseling, health services and assistance in notifying appropriate local law enforcement.
-The Office of the Dean of Students is responsible for assisting the victim with these accommodations.
+To the extent of the victim's cooperation and consent, College offices, including the offices of the Academic Deans, the Vice President of Student Success, and the Dean of Students will work cooperatively to ensure that the complainant's health, physical safety, work and academic status are protected, pending the outcome of a formal College investigation of the complaint.
+For example, if reasonably available, a complainant may be offered changes to academic or working situations in addition to off campus counseling, health services, assistance in notifying appropriate local law enforcement, no contact orders, and other protective measures.
+The office of the Dean of Students is responsible for assisting the victim with these accommodations.
+Policies/processes/procedures/support resources are outlined in the Student Resource Guide when Navigating Sexual Misconduct Concerns (located on PCC Sexual Misconduct/Title IX webpage); additionally, written explanation of victim's rights via the applicable campus/site Victim's Bill of Rights located on the PCC Police webpage.

 Additionally, personal identifiable information about the victim will be treated as confidential and only shared with persons with a specific need to know who are investigating/adjudicating the complaint or delivering resources or support services to the complainant.
-The College does not publish the name of crime victims nor house identifiable information regarding victims in the PCC Police Department Daily Crime Log or online.
-Victims may request that directory information on file be removed from public sources by request through the PCC Office of Admissions and Records.
+The College excludes personal identifiable information and does not publish the name of crime victims nor house identifiable information regarding victims in the PCC Police Department Daily Crime Log or online to maintain confidentiality in all publicly available records.
+Victims may request that directory information on file be removed from public sources by requesting through the PCC Office of Admissions and Records.